earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

 ```

 Let's pay attention to the first option, `--live`.
-As mentioned at the beginning of this tutorial, you’ll be building a fundraising application, so make sure to set up your Phoenix application to allow for real-time functionality from the get-go:
+As mentioned at the beginning of this tutorial, you'll be building a fundraising application, so make sure to set up your Phoenix application to allow for real-time functionality from the get-go:

 ```bash
 > mix phx.new --live phoenix_fund